harrywang/harrywang.github.io/_posts/2022-08-23-diffusion.md

 bash <(wget -qO- https://raw.githubusercontent.com/AUTOMATIC1111/stable-diffusion-webui/master/webui.sh)
 ```

-Install xformers by editing `webui-user.sh` (see [discussions](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/5303)), then start WebUI using `./webui.sh` and xformers will be installed:
+Install xformers by editing `webui-user.sh` (see [discussions](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/5303)), then start WebUI using `./webui.sh` and xformers will be installed (for my new 4090, this did not work, adding `--xformers` worked):

 ```
 # Commandline arguments for webui.py, for example: export COMMANDLINE_ARGS="--medvram --opt-split-attention"